 Einstein Learning Environment Committee

 The Einstein Learning Environment Committee (ELEC) is a neutral, confidential, and informal resource to help M.D. students, Ph.D. students, and postdoctoral fellows address and resolve education, training, and workplace conflicts and grievances.
-The committee is comprised of the ombuds team and representatives of the offices of student affairs, medical education, office of diversity enhancement and office of the vice dean for education.
+The committee is comprised of the ombuds team and representatives of the offices of student affairs, medical education, and office of the vice dean for education.
 We are committed to providing an impartial, open-minded, supportive, independent, and fair space to voice concerns that arise about your learning environment, as well as interactions with faculty, clinical, or laboratory staff.
 We provide anonymous reporting and support mechanisms, advice on your options, and guidance through the mistreatment reporting process.
 The ombuds team, the core of our committee, embodies the following guiding principles:

 Safe and confidential.
 Complaints are anonymous and without risk of retaliation, except if there is a concern for imminent danger to others in our community or in instances that involve sex-based discrimination or harassment.
 We do not require complainants to provide names or identifying information